 Because of their innate prey drive, cats aren't good companions for Russells.
 It's possible for Russells to overcome their nature if they are acclimated to cats at a very young age and trained properly, but that is very easily the exception and not the rule.

-Contrary to what we see in “Frasier,” Russells need more stimulation than most seniors will probably be able (or willing) to provide, but any active adult can enjoy a Russell as long as they have the patience.
+Contrary to what we see in "Frasier," Russells need more stimulation than most seniors will probably be able (or willing) to provide, but any active adult can enjoy a Russell as long as they have the patience.
 Households with children are also good because kids can often keep a Russell occupied for long stretches of time.
-But it’s recommended children be over the age of six or so.
-The Russell terrier is a pretty easy-going dog, but pulled tails or ears could very quickly result in a nip.
+But it's recommended children be over the age of six or so—the Russell terrier is a pretty easy-going dog, but because of his hunting instincts he might not be a good fit for small children.
+Again, make sure to socialize your Russell early and often.

 For as intensive as their mental and activity needs are, Russells make up for it by being pretty "set and forget" when it comes to physical care.
 They are fairly light shedders and the natural oils in their hair don't tend to hold on to dirt or burs, so a quick brushing maybe twice a week to keep things looking neat is all they should require.
 Baths are going to be more of an "as needed" kind of chore rather than a regularly scheduled event.